 - 1 teaspoon cinnamon

-- Preheat the oven to 175C / 350F and line a large baking sheet with parchment paper.
+- Preheat the oven to 180°C (350°F) and line a large baking sheet with parchment paper.

 - To make the pastry, place the flour, sugar, salt, and cardamom into the bowl of a food processor fitted with the blade attachment.
 Mix until combined, then add the coconut oil and pulse until sandy.
 Add the water a tablespoon at a time until a slightly crumbly dough forms.
 It should stick together when pressed.300 grams light spelt flour, 2 tablespoons coconut sugar, 1/2 teaspoon sea salt, 1/4 teaspoon cardamom, 60 grams coconut oil, 6-8 tablespoons cold water

-- Press the pastry into a disc and cover with beeswax wrap.
+- Press the pastry into a disc and cover with beeswax wrap or an inverted bowl.
 Set it aside while you prepare the fruit filling.

 - Place the fruit, maple syrup, cinnamon, and vanilla into a bowl and mix gently until the fruit is coated.3 apricots, 2 nectarines, 2 peaches, 3 tablespoons maple syrup, 1 teaspoon cinnamon, 1/2 teaspoon pure vanilla extract

 - Roll the pastry out into a rough circle about 1cm in thickness, place onto the prepared baking sheet, and sprinkle the almond flour over it.
 Arrange the fruit in the centre and fold the pastry up around it.30 grams almond flour*